 Now, Back To That Routine . . .

 After we finish our tea, teefies are brushed and I flip on the Sleep Genius (which is what I switched to after ditching my white noise machine) and an essential oil diffuser.

-We don’t keep a night light on in their room (Wellness Mama explains why here), but I do turn on this salt lamp so that they can read in bed.
+We either use a red light night light on a timer in their room or I turn on this salt lamp so that they can read in bed.
 (And now you see the glaring omission – story time fail!
 Right now my toddler is just not cooperating with storytime, so we’ve taken a break from it.)

 They’re usually asleep within minutes, which means I can turn the lamp off and start preparing babypotamus for bed.
 He’s always the holdout. 🙂

 Then it’s my turn to relax, hang out with Daddypotamus, and eventually brew my own cup of Sweet Dreams Tea to sip on while I journal for five minutes or so.
 Then it’s off to sleep for me!